JujuAdams/Scribble/9.0/font_add.md

 &nbsp;

 Scribble supports GameMaker's native `font_add()` function by wrapping it in some bespoke logic.
 To work around some limitations with GameMaker's internal font caching, Scribble operates its own internal cache.
 You can manually force a fetch of particular glyphs for a dynamic font by using `scribble_font_fetch()`.
+Dynamic fonts are **not compatible** with superfonts or effect baking.

-!> Scribble does not work out of the box with `font_add()`.
+!> Scribble does not support `font_add()` directly.
 To add dynamic fonts with Scribble, please use `scribble_font_add()`.

 ?> When adding a dynamic font with `scribble_font_add()` you will need to specify a name.
-You should **always** use this name to refer to font when using Scribble's functions.
+You should **always** use this name to refer to a dynamic font when using Scribble's functions.

 Scribble allows you to change font in two ways: via `.font()` and via a command tag.
-Here's some examples of how to use a spritefont with those features:
+Here's some examples of how to use a dynamic font with those features:

 <!-- tabs:start -->